JeffreyLeeLi/jeffreyleeli.github.io/_posts/2014-07-03-smooth-blog-environment.md

 - As in freedom: you can choose what you like
 - Also means free beer: there's no fees

+### I can embrace the maxim:

+- Perfection is the direction, not the goal
+- You can always approach it, constantly and progressively, never arrive there

 ## You wanna learn from genius?